Disney Legendsby christophershobris | created - 31 Oct 2016 | updated - 31 Oct 2016 | Public

 Actor | Cheers

-John started the improvisational comedy group, "Sal's Meat Market", in Bridgeport, Connecticut, while a student at Sacred Heart University, located in Fairfield/Bridgeport, Connecticut.
+John started the improvisational duo group, "Sal's Meat Market", in Bridgeport, Connecticut with fellow actor and friend Ray Hassett.
 He was later affiliated with the ensemble group, "The Downtown Cabaret".
-Coincidentally, he was a friend of Susan...
+Coincidentally, he was a friend of Susan Ryan, the mother of Meg Ryan.
+A mutual friend, also...

 Has voiced in every Pixar films including some famous characters like Hamm, P.T.
 Flea, and The Abominable Snowman.